ashinno/threejs_scroll_animation/README.md

 2. Install the required dependencies by running `npm install` command.
 3. Start the development server by running `npm run dev` command.

-You can now view the animation in your browser at `http://localhost:8080`.# threejs_scroll_animation